Alyn Smith: Early life and education

-Political career
+Initial political career

 European Parliament

 Smith was elected for the first time – as Scotland's youngest MEP – in the 2004 European Parliament election.
 He was re-elected three times at the 2009, 2014 and 2019 European Parliament elections.
 He sat as a member of the currently seven-strong European Free Alliance Group in the Parliament, which retains its own identity within the joint Green-European Free Alliance Group.

 He was a member of the SNP's National Executive Committee until he was voted out in November 2020.

 In his first two terms in the European Parliament, Smith served as a full member of the Committee on Agriculture and Rural Development winning the coveted Scottish Farmer Magazine award for "Outstanding Contribution to Scottish Agriculture" at the Highland Show in 2009.

 Following his re-election in 2014, Smith served as a full member of the Foreign Affairs Committee, remaining a voice in agriculture as alternate member of the Agriculture and Rural Development Committee.
 He was also a full member of both the Delegation for relations with the Arabian Peninsula, and the Delegation for relations with Iraq.

 On 27 March 2019, Smith gave a speech to the European Parliament where he argued that Brexit was causing Scotland to be removed from the EU against the will of the Scottish people and claimed that Scottish independence could provide a means for Scotland to rejoin the EU.
 Many newspaper headlines cited his closing line: "I'm asking you to leave a light on so we can find our way home."

 On Sky News in May 2019, Smith claimed that the Brexit Party was "a shell company that's a money laundering front".
 After the party's chairman threatened legal action, Smith apologised unreservedly and admitted that he had no evidence for his allegation, made a major contribution to the party chairman's legal costs and made a donation to charity.
 It is alleged that Smith's donation was paid by the SNP out of member's party donations.

 All new EU accession states must commit to joining the euro as a condition of membership and in May 2019 Smith said that Scotland should be "open" to joining the euro if the country becomes independent.
 In 2021 Smith said an independent Scotland should hold a referendum on the issue.
 "We would want to participate an economic & monetary union for the macroeconomic stability," Smith told La Repubblica.
 "The adoption of the euro should be put to the people in a referendum."
 He also accepted that the SNP's proposals would mean a hard border with England: "The border of Carlisle will be an external border of the European Union, customs union and single market.
 We've got obligations of policing that, of course."

+Smith speaking at the European Parliament on 18 September 2019.

 Following the election, Smith became President of the European Free Alliance group in the European Parliament, and by holding that office, First Vice-president of the Greens/EFA Group.